-Ho Chi Minh City is famous for many amazing things but this bustling city wasn't built on an empty stomach.
-A warm bowl of Saigon noodle soup has been at the heart of daily life for centuries.
+Ho Chi Minh City is famous for many amazing things but this bustling city wasn’t built on an empty stomach.
+A warm bowl of Saigon soup has been at the heart of daily life for centuries.

 Vietnamese food is essentially homemade and the techniques to cook it have been honed through generations of passionate local people.
 When comparing cuisines it’s immediately obvious that Asian recipes tend to shy away from highly processed ingredients.

-A culture that is known for its healthy and delicious cuisine also has many dishes to choose from and it's difficult to know what you are really eating just from the name of the recipe.
+Vietnam has a culture that is known for its healthy and delicious cuisine also has many dishes to choose from and it’s difficult to know what you are really eating just from the name of the recipe.
 Vietnamese noodle soup includes an array of chicken, pork, and beef broth in addition to fish sauce soups and other seafood concoctions.